softwareengel/xaas/prometheus/readme.md

 # Prometheus TSDB

-For Logging nginx (?) only numerical data
+e.g. for Logging nginx (?) only numerical data

 ##